sethi-1603/FE-2-nebuliaq-placement-iiitd-shubham_sethi-2024/README.md

+## Contact
+If you want to contact me, you can reach me at shubham22071@iiitd.ac.in

+thanks

 # Service Graph Visualization

 This project is a dynamic Service Graph that visually represents the relationships between different services in a system.
 It displays services as nodes and their interactions as directed edges, providing a clear and interactive view of your service architecture.